Ashish265/Machine-learning/README.md

 2 - Naive Bayes:

-In this project we will built a spam classifier to classify the email as spam or ham.
+In this project we will built a spam classifier to classify the email as spam or ham using a Naive Bayes algorithm

+3 - Ensemble Method

+In this